s-hfarooq/sCalc/README.md

 <img src="screenshots/screenshot-V7.png" alt="screenshot" height="450"><br>

-Currently very basic - needs a lot of work

-Change the css - different theme (eventually a theme selector?)

 ## Future improvements
-Take a look at `TODO.md`.
-It gives some details as to what's next and how it's going to be achieved.
+Take a look at `TODO.md`, it gives some details as to what's next

 ## Contact